FindLab/FindLab.github.io/source/_drafts/staff-layout.md

 <div class="vue-component staff-layout-viewer" data-init-code=" , , " data-read-only="1"></div>

-Staff names is not required to specific.
+Staff names is not required to specify.
 Unnamed staves have number name by default.
 As a result, the empty string "" is a valid staff layout code, and it represents an anonymous single staff:

 <div class="vue-component staff-layout-viewer" data-init-code=" " data-read-only="1"></div>